etengo/Chat_Application/README.md

 # 💬 C# Chat Application (Client-Server)

-This is a Windows Forms-based chat application built using C# and .NET.
-It follows a client-server architecture and allows users to communicate over a local network with added support for image and file sharing.
+A full-featured TCP-based chat application developed in C# using Windows Forms and .NET.
+The app supports text messaging, private messages, image and file sharing, persistent message history, and user management.

 ## 🚀 Features

-- ✅ Real-time messaging between clients
+- ✅ Real-time messaging between connected clients
 - 📡 Connect using IP address, port, and username
+- 💬 **Private Messaging** with `/pm Username message` syntax (only the target user sees the message)
+- 🧠 **Message History**: All messages are saved to a text file and loaded when the server starts
-- 🖼️ Image sharing: Sent images appear directly in the chat area
+- 🖼️ Image sharing: Sent images are displayed directly in the chat window
-- 📁 File sharing: Displays file name and extension, with a button to open the file location
+- 📁 File sharing: File name and extension are shown, with a button to open file location
-- 👥 Displays list of connected users on the server
+- 👥 Displays a real-time list of connected users on the server
-- 🔌 "Connect" and "Disconnect" buttons for easy session management
+- 🔌 "Connect" and "Disconnect" buttons for easy connection management
-- 📂 User-friendly GUI built with Windows Forms
+- 🖼️ Intuitive and simple GUI with Windows Forms

 ## 🧪 Technologies Used